64bitpandas/notes/content/cs61a/_index.md

 ## Introduction

+> [!warning] Warning
+>
+> This page was originally written in Spring 2023.
+It is likely outdated.
+Please ask your TA for the latest information!

 ![Concept map](conceptmap.jpg)

 Being the largest course at Berkeley, CS 61A has a *lot* of existing resources- not to mention John DeNero's recorded lectures are everything you could ever hope for in a lecture.
 I just don't see how I could contribute any meaningful content note that hasn't been done extremely well multiple times already.